Michel Sydor: Trial and conviction

-On 14 June 1995, Sydor went on trial before the Annecy Assize Court for the murder and rape of Blanc.
+On June 14th 1995, Sydor went on trial before the Annecy Assize Court for the murder and rape of Jessica Blanc.

 During the trial, Sydor remained calm, without showing any emotion, and discussed certain points of the procedure.
-He also accused the courts of having set him free in 1978 by making her responsible for Jessica's murder.
-The atmosphere is heavy because the accused is a multi-recidivist killer, twice convicted of murder, although the image of serial killer was not used until 1997.
+He also accused the courts that by having set him free in 1978, they were made responsible for Jessica's murder.
+The atmosphere was heavy in the court since the accused was a multi-recidivist killer, twice convicted of murder, although the image of serial killer was not used until 1997.
 During the hearing, Blanc's father lost control and threw a chair at Sydor, who continued to deny his involvement.
 The police intervened and managed to stop the incident.
 Although aged 66, the accused was judged to be extremely dangerous and quite capable of re-offending, despite his age.

-On 15 June, Sydor was sentenced to life imprisonment, with a 30-year security period.
+On June 15th, Sydor was sentenced to life imprisonment, with a 30-year security period.
 He was transferred to the Ensisheim prison.
 Maître Rimondi later spoke of a man ‘of extreme rudeness’, who ‘could not find his place in society’.
-Rimondi, who became a notorious defender during the Flactif case and the Allinges tragedy, admits that ‘this case and this man marked me for life’.
-I defended the worst of criminals for the worst of crimes‘, he admits, ’but there had to be a court decision, a verdict so that justice could be done in full".
+Rimondi, who then went on to become a notorious defender during the Flactif case and the Allinges tragedy, admits that "this case and this man marked me for life.
+I defended the worst of criminals for the worst of crimes", he admits, "but there had to be a court decision, a verdict so that justice could be done in full".

 Release proceedings and death in custody

 In 2012, Sydor and his lawyer, Yüksel Demir, invoked the Kouchner law and applied for his release on medical grounds.
-Blanc's family signed a petition for her continued detention.
-At 82, Sydor suffers from heart disease and urinary incontinence.
-On 11 July, the Colmar enforcement court rejected Sydor's request for release.
-The experts considered that he remained dangerous and should remain behind bars.
-Sydor and Me Demir appealed against this decision.
-On 11 December, the Court of Appeal again rejected his application for release, finding a high risk of reoffending despite his 83 years of age.
+Blanc's family signed a petition for his continued detention.
+At 82 years old, Sydor suffered from heart disease and urinary incontinence.
+On July 11th, the Colmar enforcement court rejected Sydor's request for release as experts considered that he was still dangerous and should remain behind bars.
+Sydor and Demir appealed against this decision.
+On December 11th, the Court of Appeal again rejected his application for release, finding a high risk of re-offending despite his 83 years of age.

-"The application was rejected, the judge followed the conclusions of the medical and psychological expert reports and proposed a transfer to a suitable prison, which my client refused.
-The court went further than the law, explaining in its recitals that the villagers had mobilised to prevent Mr Sydor's release, while the mayor of the village said he feared public disorder if he were released.
-As for the transfer to a medical prison, this is unacceptable to my client, who considers this type of establishment to be a death trap".
+The court then went further on to explain in its recitals that the villagers had mobilised to prevent Mr Sydor's release, causing the mayor of the village to say he feared public disorder if Sydor were to be released.
+The court judge followed the conclusions of the medical and psychological expert reports and proposed a transfer to a suitable medical prison, which Sydor and his lawyer refused as unacceptable, considering this type of establishment to be a 'death trap'.